glennblock/extensions/attachment.md

 > If the attachment property is missing or set to a value to client does not understand, the client SHOULD treat the data element as a text element.

 ### Example
-Below you can can see the request contains a friend _Write Template_ that specifies a content-type of `multipart/form-data`.
+Below you can can see the request contains a friend _Write Template_ that specifies a contentType of `multipart/form-data`.
 The `avatar` data object is marked as an attachment, indicating that a file should be uploaded.

 ```javascript
 {